 Sample lesson ideas:

-- Interview people that have made a difference in your community, and archive their responses in a multi-touch book or YouTube channel.
+- Interview people who have made a difference in your community, and archive their responses in a multi-touch book or YouTube channel.

 - Produce a documentary that explores a problem in your neighborhood and offers solutions to fix it.